Trump blasts 'sneaky Dianne Feinstein' for releasing Fusion GPS transcript

 TRUMP LAWYERS CONSIDER POSSIBLE INTERVIEW OF PRESIDENT BY MUELLER TEAM

 But Feinstein’s release of the testimony drew attention back to all things Russia.
-The hundreds of pages of Simpson’s responses were rich with revelations about Fusion GPS, their work and their investigation into Trump, which began in September 2015.
+The hundreds of pages of Simpson’s responses were rich with revelations about Fusion GPS, itsr work and its investigation into Trump, which began in September 2015.

 One passage in particular drew heavy attention -- where Simpson's lawyer claimed someone had been killed over the dossier's publication.